igor11191708/openai-async-image-swiftui/README.md

 ### Please star the repository if you believe continuing the development of this package is worthwhile.
 This will help me understand which package deserves more effort.

-DALL-E and DALL-E 2 are deep learning models developed by OpenAI to generate digital images from natural language descriptions, called "prompts"

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fswiftuiux%2Fopenai-async-image-swiftui%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/swiftuiux/openai-async-image-swiftui)

 ## [Example for the package](https://github.com/swiftuiux/openai-async-image-swiftui-example)